nguerrao/ADA-or-Nada-/index.md

 <img src="./deg.png" width="400" />
  </p>

- We notice that the distribution is centered on the mean whereas the degree distribution of the Twitter network in the paper is left-tailed.
+ We notice that the distribution is centered on the mean similarly the degree distribution of the Twitter network in the paper as we can see on Figure 4.
 The degree range in our dataset is 0 to 20 whereas the degree range in the Twitter dataset was from 0 to 10^4 for reciprocal relations so our data is less various with fewer entries (1'000 nodes only).

  Then we compute the average local clustering coefficients for each degree from 2 to 20 and plot them.
 We obtain the following results: